Leyi-Li/typing-game/README.md

 Balckhole Speed Typing

 Our project is a speed typing game.
-When a word comes on screen it is sucked towards the blackhole.
-You have until the time that the word touches the blackhole to type it correctly and press enter.
-In game mode 1 you you have 60 seconds and 1 life.
-The goal is to enter as many words correctly as you can in the time limit.
-Game mode 2 you have 2 lives but no time limit.
-Try and go for as long as you can.
+There is a black hole that you are preventing the words to be sucked in.
+Type the words to earn points.
+The amount of points earned are depended on the length of the words.
+Each time a word get sucked into the black hole, you lose a live.
+You have 3 lives total.
+Any words that goes outside of the screen but not into the black hole are counted as -2 points to your total score.
+Get as many points as you can while practicing typing coding-related words.

 Authors: Quang Nguyen, Leyla Li, Corey Chang, Sam Gnuschke